 - Temora Shire Council

-He brings to the Thrive Riverina Board a proven ability to successfully deliver major projects across various areas within local government, 7 years’ experience managing Visitors Information Centres and a strong understanding of regional tourism product and events.
+He brings to the Visit Riverina Board a proven ability to successfully deliver major projects across various areas within local government, 9 years’ experience managing Visitors Information Centres and a strong understanding of regional tourism product, destination marketing and events.

 His strong commitment and professionalism saw him formally acknowledged in August 2017 when he was awarded the RH Dougherty “Outstanding Individual Contribution in Communications Award”, as part of the 2017 NSW Local Government Week Awards.

 This award recognised his impact and achievements in implementing a wide range of communications platforms to significantly improve internal communications with staff and councillors as well as external communications for Council with the community.

 Miriam moved to the Snowy Valleys, where the Riverina meets the mountains, in 2017 after spending years visiting the region and falling in love with the rugged beauty of the area.

 Although she grew up in Brisbane, Miriam has always felt a strong connection to the Riverina, and enjoyed many childhood holidays visiting extended family here.